x-ian/care-bricks/README.md

 System-generated key file with encryption file (if left on default) is in config.json and config.json.backup.
 Most likely better not handing these around.

-Project management from NR is using github project workflow-poc-emr-nodered.
-The whole node-red-userdir is excluded from main workflow-poc-emr via .gitignore.
+Project management from NR is using github project care-bricks-nodered.
+The whole node-red-userdir is excluded from main care-bricks via .gitignore.

 ### Persistence